dsikkema/playdo-frontend/product-vision.md

 ### Gentle Minimalism

-The UI is deliberately sleek and uncluttered, with three main components: a code editor on the left, a chat interface with the Playdo AI on the right, and a prominently displayed green run button.
+The UI is deliberately sleek and uncluttered, with three main components: a code editor on the left, a chat interface with the PlayDo AI on the right, and a prominently displayed green run button.
 When code runs, the output appears in a fourth section beneath the code editor.

 This minimalist design serves multiple purposes:
 - Reduces cognitive load for beginners